aws/aws-cryptographic-material-providers-library-java/README.md

 ### Optional Prerequisites

 #### AWS Integration
-You don't need an Amazon Web Services (AWS) account to use the AWS Cryptographic Material Providers Library, but some APIs require an AWS account, an AWS KMS key, and the AWS SDK for Java V2.
-Note that the `KmsAsyncClient` is not supported, only the synchronous client.
+You don't need an Amazon Web Services (AWS) account to use the AWS Cryptographic Material Providers Library, but some APIs require an AWS account, an AWS KMS key, an AWS DynamoDB Table, and the AWS SDK for Java V2.
+Note that the `KmsAsyncClient` and `DynamoDBAsyncClient` are not supported, only the synchronous clients.

 * **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and then choose **I am a new user.** Follow the instructions to create an AWS account.